eunomia-bpf/bpftime/README.md

 - [ ] An AOT compiler for eBPF can be easily added based on the LLVM IR.
 - [ ] More examples and usecases:
   - [ ] Network on userspace eBPF
-  - [ ] Hotpatch userspace application
+  - [X] Hotpatch userspace application
-  - [ ] Error injection and filter syscall
+  - [X] Error injection and filter syscall
+  - [X] Hotpatch and use iouring to batch syscall
   - [ ] etc...
 - [ ] More map types and distribution maps support.
 - [ ] More program types support.